Playboy-Player/pytorch_dart/README.md

 `<your_platform>` only support `linux` , `android` and `windows` now.(iOS coming soon)

-For windows,if you use debug version of libtorch,the program throw some exceptions when you build in release mode.
+For windows developers,if you use debug version of libtorch,the program works well in debug mode but throw some exceptions when you build in release mode and vice versa.

-In this situation,you have to install the release version of libtorch.
+If you need to build in release mode,you have to install the release version of libtorch.

 Here we install the debug version by default.If you want to get release version of libtorch,run: